cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 There will be PICTURES here.

 ## Step 0: prerequisites
-xxx

 Currently none.

 ## Step 1: Network policy for DB
-We want only that  __ads:db__ only takes to messages from __ads:app__.
+We want only that  __ads:db__ only takes messages from __ads:app__.
 Configure a network policy in a file named `ads-db-networkpolicy.yaml` accordingly.
-You can check the network policy exercise and [this reference](https://kubernetes.io/docs/concepts/services-networking/network-policies/) on how to write a network policy.
+You can check the [network policy exercise](../exercise_08_network_policy.md) and [this reference](https://kubernetes.io/docs/concepts/services-networking/network-policies/) on how to write a network policy.

 ## Step 2: Network policy for Ads
 We want that __ads:app__ only takes messages from the ingress.